drdebivre/Thesis_EMIclass/README.md

 * 2.K_means.ipynb

 Contains the code for classifications based on the K-means algorithm.
 In essence it contains the results of a classification only considering the QP variables and another classification also considering the coordinates of each point on the grid.
-It also has some code exploring how to understand the observed trend in the BIC that does not reach an optimum for any of the approaches.

 * 3.Gaussian_mixture.ipynb

 Contains the code for the classification by means of the estimation of a gaussian mixture model.
-This is done through the EM-algorithm that is available through scikit-learn.
+This is done through the EM-algorithm that is available in the scikit-learn module.
 It also contains an illustration using a toy dataset to better understand the assumptions that are made in this analysis.

 * 4.SOM.ipynb

 Contains the code for the construction of a Self-Organizing Map using the miniSOM library.
-To deduce a sensible classification from the SOM, Kmeans is performed on the
+To deduce a sensible classification from the SOM, Kmeans is performed on the weights of the SOM grid.
+All observations are then classified accordingly.
-SOM grid.

 * 5.FKM_smoothing.ipynb